46,XX/46,XY: Mosaicism

-The cause of this condition happens in early development resulting from a single fertilized zygote's cell line divided into two cell lines; a genome that contains a characterized by the presence of some cells that express a 46,XX karyotype and some cells that express a 46,XY karyotype.
+The cause of this condition occurs in early development, when the chromosomes of a single fertilized zygote fail to separate properly during mitosis, resulting in its cell line being divided into two lineages.
+These lines contain the same genetic information, but differ in which sex chromosomes they carry.

 Signs and symptoms

 Physical

 46,XX/46,XY chimeric or mosaic is associated with a wide spectrum of different physical presentations, with cases ranging from having a completely normal male or female phenotype to some cases having ovotesticular syndrome.
 Due to this variation, genetic testing is the only way to reliably make a diagnosis.

 46,XX/46,XY is possible if there is direct observation of one or more of the following: